andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be played either in two ways:
+The game, and this patch, can be played in two ways:
 - On PC, via a Switch emulator (either Ryujinx or Yuzu)
 - On a hackable Nintendo Switch, via Atmosphère